NickR23/gosoc/README.md

 ## Websocket library written in Go, but the author only kinda remembers golang
 A websocket library written in go.
-If I were you I wouldn't use this in prod lol.
+If I were you I wouldn't use this in prod.
 This is mainly to learn go bc i wanna.

 ## References
 - [RFC 6455](https://www.rfc-editor.org/rfc/rfc6455.html#section-5)